OleHolmNielsen/Slurm_tools/slurmacct/README.md

 slurmacct tool
 --------------

-Specific start and end Time/Date for the report may be specified.
+Specific start and end Time/Date for the report may be selected.
 The default period is the last full month.

 The ```-c``` option selects the current month until today, and ```-w``` selects the last week.

-A specific user, group or node partition may be specified.
+A specific user, group or node partition may be selected.

 Output lines are sorted in order of decreasing usage, so it's easy to identify top users and groups.